First Look: Limon Rotisserie in Kapolei

 Owner and executive chef Martin Castillo created Limon’s modern take on Peruvian food back in 2002, starting the restaurant in the Mission with his brothers Antonio and Eduardo.
 The company, which operates five eateries including the one in Kapolei and a sixth to open soon in the San Francisco International Airport, is still family run.

 The heart of the menu—and easily one of the best items—is the rotisserie chicken.
-The el poll a la brasa, as it’s called on the menu, is marinated then cooked on an open flame.
+The el pollo a la brasa, as it’s called on the menu, is marinated then cooked on an open flame.
 You can get a whole 3-pound bird, cut into eight pieces ($28.95); a half chicken ($18.95) or a quarter of a chicken with either dark ($12.95) or white ($13.95) meat.
 The meat is so juicy it practically slipping off the bones.
 You won’t mind the oil dripping down your hands, trust me.

 All portions of the chicken come with aji amarillo huacatay (a chili pepper and sort of mint combo sauce) with your choice of two sides.
 We loved the green beans stir-fried in garlic and yuca fries.
 (A word about yuca: This is the starchy edible root of the cassava plant and used in much in the same way as potatoes in South America—not to be confused with the yucca, an unrelated fruit-bearing shrub.)